CMUSTRUDEL/cmustrudel.github.io/_posts/2018-03-23-CMUtrivia.markdown

 code in FORTRAN.
 His system is also highly secure with 0 information leekage - he drove to his lab and retrieved his hard drive.

+#### Edward Feigenbaum and Raj Reddy

+<b>April 2, 2018</b>

+They won Turing Award for their contribution in building large scale AI systems.

+Dr. Edward Feigenbaum is known as the father of <b>Expert Systems</b>.
+Dr. Feigenbaum earned is B.S. in Electrical Engineering at CMU where he took Dr.
+Simon's course on Mathematical Models in the Social Sciences and got his first taste of computer science by studying Simon's manual for IBM 701.
+After he earned his B.S., he continuted for a Ph.D. at CMU with Dr. Simon on building <b>a model that simulates how human learn nonsense syllables</b>.
+This model stores data with a decision tree, which he called <b>Discrimiation Net</b>.
+It is interesting to see how our founders research interests are still carried on by today's CMU researchers.